redhat-openstack/website/source/rdo/faq.html.md

 ## For which distributions does RDO provide packages?

-RDO targets CentOS, Fedora, and Red Hat Enterprise Linux, and their derivatives.
-Specifically, RDO packages are available for RHEL 6.3 or later (and CentOS 6.3+, ScientificLinux 6.3+ and other similar derivatives), as well as Fedora 18 and later.
+RDO targets Red Hat Enterprise Linux, CentOS, and Fedora, and their derivatives.
+Specifically, RDO packages are available for RHEL 7.0 or later (and CentOS 7.0, Scientific Linux 7.0 and other similar derivatives).
+The latest OpenStack development release is also made available for Fedora.
+More information is available at [Release-cadence](release-cadence).

 ## How is RDO different from upstream?